I’m not going to lie or sugarcoat things. Preparing for a disaster does require money. However, it probably doesn’t cost as much as you think.

 - Dairy (2-3 servings per day): Dry milk, canned milk

-- Proteins (2 servings): Dry and canned beans, chick peas, and lentils, canned tuna, canned beef, spam, dried eggs, nuts, seeds, jerky, peanut butter
+- Proteins (2 servings): Dry and canned beans, chickpeas, lentils, canned tuna, canned beef, spam, dried eggs, nuts, seeds, jerky, peanut butter

 - Oils and Fats (2 servings): Olive oil, coconut oil, canola oil